yalla-coop/universal-credit-support/.github/PULL_REQUEST_TEMPLATE.md

 #### Quick Pull Request Checklist

 Please make sure you ensure the following has been done before marking your PR as awaiting-review.
-For full checklist and process review, please refer to Process Guide (#8)

 - Branch is up to date with develop
 - Project runs